 But if you will eat the same thing daily it’s quite boring.
 So I do change varieties and way of making as it has great impact on the final result.

-Punjabi Dal Tadka which we get in dhaba or restaurants is made with a mixture of arhar or tur dal, moong dal and masoor dal.
-Basically it’s a combination of these three types of dal.
+Dal Tadka which we get in dhaba or restaurants is made with a mixture of toor dal, moong dal, and masoor dal.
+Sometimes chana dal is mixed for a thicker consistency.
+Basically, it’s a combination of these three types of dal.

-The ratio should be like this: Tur dal 3 parts, moong dal 2 parts and masoor dal 1 part.
-So if you are taking 3/4 cup tur dal, add 1/2 cup moong dal, 1/4 cup masoor dal.
-Adding moong and masoor enhances the consistency and taste of dal or lentil soup.
+Toor dal 3 parts, moong dal 2 parts, and masoor dal 1 part.
+So if you are taking 3/4 cup toor dal, add 1/2 cup moong dal, 1/4 cup masoor dal.
+Adding moong and masoor enhances the consistency and taste of the dal or lentil soup.

-As the name says basically it’s the tempering that adds in flavor and makes the plain lentils aromatic and delicious.
+As the name says basically it’s the tempering that adds in flavor and makes the plain toor dal (split pigeon pea lentils) aromatic and delicious.

-How To Make Punjabi Dal Tadka Restaurant / Dhaba Style?
+How To Make Dal Tadka Restaurant / Dhaba Style?

 Then heat ghee/ oil in a pan.
 Add chopped ginger, garlic, onions, green chillies and saute till translucent.